signalkraft/mypyllant-component/docs/docs/index.md

 With this option you can set for how long the temperature should stay set, before returning to the default value.

+### Temperature controls overwrite time program instead of setting quick veto

+When raising or lowering the desired temperature in the myVAILLANT app, it sets a quick veto mode for a limited time with that new temperature, if the zone is in time controlled mode.
+If you want to permanently change the desired temperature, you need to update the time schedule.

+By default, this integration has the same behavior.
+But when enabling this option, the Home Assistant climate controls instead overwrite the temperatures set in the time schedule with the new value (unless quick veto is already active).

 ### Country

 The country you registered your myVAILLANT account in.
 The list of options is limited to known supported countries.